 While we are eager for normal, we need to do marketing differently during the pandemic.
 How are you going to find new customers?
-Will trade shows come back by fall or sometime in 2021?
+Will trade shows come back in 2021 or ever?
 It seems like it is going to be a while.

 Waiting around for trade shows to return may not be the best strategy to keeping business going.
 While some virtual conferences have started to show up, for the time being, digital platforms, direct mailings or dialing for dollars are what we have.
 The importance of communication, networking, and doing business face-to-face is still a thing.
 So how are you going to make this work?
 Here are 7 things you can do right now to start getting business on track.